MinnieAkuma199/Tracking-Me-Tracking-You-App/README.md

 ### Technology Used

-Tech Used: mySQL, Node, Inquirer, Express, HTML, JavaScript
+Tech Used: mySQL, Node, Inquirer, Express, JavaScript

 ### Installation